matrix-org/matrix-spec-proposals/proposals/4143-matrix-rtc.md

 Receiving clients will be able to detect if the delayed event request was recognised by the presence of the `has_delayed_overwrite: true` unsigned property.
 If the property is missing the event is invalid.

-This also invalidates delayed leave events that are send with a valid membership content.
-They do not contain the `has_delayed_overwrite: true` unsigned property.
+This also ensures that delayed leave events that are incorrectly sent with a non-empty membership content are invalidated, as they will not contain the `has_delayed_overwrite: true` unsigned property.

 #### Historic sessions